Amended April 27, 2023

 Section 11.03.
 The law governing BISG shall be that of the State of New York.

 Section 11.04.
-Any communication or notice permitted or required hereunder shall be in writing and may be given personally, by fax or email or by first class U.S. mail.
+Any communication or notice permitted or required hereunder shall be in writing and may be given personally, by email or by first class U.S. mail.
 If mailed, such notice shall be deemed given when deposited, properly stamped and addressed in the United States mail.
-If faxed or sent by e-mail, such notice shall be deemed given when faxed or sent by e-mail, properly addressed, with delivery confirmed.
+If sent by e-mail, such notice shall be deemed given when sent by e-mail, properly addressed, with delivery confirmed.

 Section 11.05.
-As used in these by-laws, unless the context otherwise requires, the singular includes the plural and vice versa and a reference to any one gender (masculine, feminine or neuter) includes the other two.
+As used in these by-laws, unless the context otherwise requires, the singular includes the plural and vice versa and a reference to any one gender shall include all other genders.

 ARTICLE XII DISSOLUTION

 Section 12.01.
 Dissolution of BISG and distribution of its assets shall be pursuant to a plan adopted by the Board of Directors.
-Upon adoption of a plan, it shall be submitted to the membership at a meeting called by the Board of Directors for that purpose.
-Such plan to be effective must be approved by a two-thirds vote of the members entitled to vote present or represented at a meeting and voting on such question and the affirmative votes cast in favor of such plan must be at least equal to the quorum.
+Upon adoption of a plan, it shall be submitted to the membership at a meeting of Members called by the Board of Directors for that purpose.
+For such plan to be effective it must be approved by a two-thirds (2/3rds) vote of the Members entitled to vote present or represented at a meeting and voting on such question and the affirmative votes cast in favor of such plan must be at least be equal to the quorum.
 Blank votes or abstentions shall not be counted in the number of votes cast.

 ARTICLE XIII AMENDMENTS TO BY-LAWS